Sunyp-IM/DNA-bending-angle/README.md

 Usage
 (1) load the DNA in pymol;
-(2) run the "import center_of_mass" command in the pymol command; (3) select the C6 and N9 atoms in a nucleotide pair; (4) run the "com sele" command in the pymol command to create a psuedoatom at the center of mass of the selected C6 and N9 atoms;
+(2) run the "import center_of_mass" command in the pymol command (3) select the C6 and N9 atoms in a nucleotide pair (4) run the "com sele" command in the pymol command to create a psuedoatom at the center of mass of the selected C6 and N9 atoms
-(5) create psuedoatoms for each nucleotide pairs;
+(5) create psuedoatoms for each nucleotide pairs
-(6) save the the psuedoatom coordinates as a pdb file (dna1_psd.pdb);
+(6) save the the psuedoatom coordinates as a pdb file (dna1_psd.pdb) (7) fit a line with the psuedoatom coordinates by running the find_dna_axis.py script in linux shell.
-(7) fit a line with the psuedoatom coordinates by running the find_dna_axis.py script.
+       python find_dna_axis.py dna1_psd.pdb

-find_dna_axis.py
+    This script will generate a dna1_axis.pml file which can be visualized in pymol (8) repeat the above steps to fit axis for other dna (for example, dna2)